 K.B.
 Pigg et al. (2006): VALUE OF HRXCT FOR SYSTEMATIC STUDIES OF PYRITIZED FOSSIL FRUITS.
 Abstract, 2006 Philadelphia Annual Meeting, Geological Society of America.

 M. Pika-Biolzi et al. (2000): Industrial X-ray computed tomography applied to paleobotanical research.
-In PDF Rivista italiana di Paleontologia e Stratigrafia.
+Free access, Rivista italiana di Paleontologia e Stratigrafia.

 Palaeontology: What´s It All About?